creekymechanic/percent-age/README.md

 # percent-age
-a simple js script to display the current date as a percentage.
+a simple js script website to display the current date as a percentage.

 to do: